Posted: 7/10/17 | July 10th, 2017

 Second, it’s not always cheaper.
 While BlaBlaCar and Airbnb were much cheaper than traditional accommodation and transportation, listed meals tended to cost 30% or more than those found at a restaurant.
 And the listed tours were quite pricy too, often rivaling traditional tour companies.
 While there was the odd meal or activity that was cheap (though never available), the money saved using Airbnb or BlaBlaCar was eaten up (pun intended) by VizEat.

 Third, it’s hit or miss.
-Every time we passed through a smaller town (or even a medium sized one), I would fire up the apps to see what was going on and — crickets.
-I probably would have had more luck if I had lined more hosts (at least on Couchsurfing) in advance but who can say?!
-That’s just a guess.
+Every time we passed through a smaller town (or even a medium-sized one), I would fire up the apps to see what was going on and — crickets.
+To be fair, I probably would have had more luck if I had lined more hosts (at least on Couchsurfing) in advance.

 Finally, it’s very time consuming to research dozens of rideshares, meal hosts, tours, Couchsurfing hosts and events, and Airbnb listings.
 I probably spent a good eight hours altogether researching everything.
 It’s one thing to book one or two things using the sharing economy; it’s another to need to look through hundreds of potential Couchsurfing hosts, meals, activities, and hangouts every day.